Guidelines to Joining us in Community Life

 Economy of Generosity

 We do not charge fees to visit or to stay here.
-We depend entirely on the generosity of guests and supporters to carry out our programs, and maintain and build facilities.
-Please make generosity to the Abbey part of your practice of developing delight in giving.
+We depend entirely on the generosity of guests and supporters to carry out our programs and maintain and build facilities.
+Please make your generosity to the Abbey part of your practice of developing delight in giving.

 For retreats and courses, please make an initial dana offering to reserve your space.
-See the Registration Form for details.
+For details on retreats and courses, see the specific event info in our Events pages.